samchungy/zod-openapi/README.md

 - [fastify-zod-openapi](https://github.com/samchungy/fastify-zod-openapi) - Fastify plugin for zod-openapi.
 This includes type provider, Zod schema validation, Zod schema serialization and Swagger UI support.

 - [eslint-plugin-zod-openapi](https://github.com/samchungy/eslint-plugin-zod-openapi) - Eslint rules for zod-openapi.
 This includes features which can autogenerate Typescript comments for your Zod types based on your `description`, `example` and `deprecated` fields.

+## Version Information

+For information about changes and migration from v4 to v5, see the [v5 migration guide](./docs/v5.md).

 ## Comparisons